Considerations and Tips

 • Morphologic diagnosis: name the lesion in specific pathologic anatomic terms, including all modifiers (severe acute multifocal ulcerative esophagitis, severe visceral urate deposition).
 Do not forget bilateral symmetrical etc., if appropriate

-• Etiology or likely cause: name the cause as specific as possible: Leptospira canicola, lead poisoning, genetic defect
+• Etiology or cause: name the cause as specific as possible: Leptospira canicola, lead poisoning, genetic defect.

 • Name the disease: give the commonly used appellation of the shown case (visceral gout, canine distemper)